 Mass convert PNG to JPG using command line or bash, bat, and PowerShell scripts.
 This method also enables JDeli to be invoked from any programming language that supports creating a child process.

-In this tutorial you learned how to bulk convert PNG to JPG in bulk, for tutorials on more format conversions visit our support site.
+In this tutorial you learned how to bulk convert PNG to JPG in bulk.
+JDeli has PNG support for reading, writing and compression as well, you read our documentation to find out more.

 Are you a Java Developer working with Image files?